DavidKoterlan/return-hostname-express-k8s/README.md

     ```bash
     eksctl create cluster -f aws-cluster.yaml
     ```
-This command will create an EKS cluster with a custom cidr range: `10.0.0.0/16` named `return-hostname-cluster` in the `eu-central-1` region.
+    This command will create an EKS cluster named `return-hostname-cluster` in the `eu-central-1` region with a custom cidr range: `10.0.0.0/16`.
 The cluster will contain one nodegroup of `t2.medium EC2 instances`.
 The process can take up some minutes.

 3. Deploy the application:
     ```bash